 Residents with temporary handicap placards will have to apply for a new one if they wish to renew theirs when the six-month expiration date arrives.
 Applicants will have to provide a new medical certification as well.

-If you believe you may qualify for a handicap license plate or placard, be sure to contact us.
+If you believe you may qualify for a handicap license plate or placard in Kansas, be sure to contact us.
 We have licensed physicians in every state ready to evaluate your disability to determine whether you qualify.